Eurocopter EC725: Operational history

 Less than six weeks after formally entering service, three French Air Force EC725s were dispatched to Cyprus to evacuate civilians from Lebanon during Opération Baliste in the summer of 2006.
 In December 2006, the French Air Force began deploying EC725s to the war in Afghanistan to support the coalition forces operating in region.
 EC725s in the Afghan theatre were based at Kabul International Airport.
 In 2013, French EC725s received several upgrades including a new SAGEM Forward looking infrared sensor, new door-mounted Nexter-built machine guns, FADEC changes for low temperature operations, and reduced maintenance requirements.

-In 2008, the Brazilian Government announced that the Helibras factory in Itajubá, Minas Gerais, would produce an initial 50 EC725s as part of a $1 billion order for the Brazilian Navy, the Brazilian Air Force (FAB) and Brazilian Army Aviation Command.
+In 2008, the Brazilian Government announced that the Helibras factory in Itajubá, Minas Gerais, would produce an initial 50 EC725s as part of a $1 billion order for its Naval Aviation, the Air Force (FAB) and Army Aviation.

 By December 2010, three helicopters were undergoing flight tests prior to entering military service.
 In 2012, Helibras begin assembly of the rest of the order.
 In April 2014, Helibras and MBDA were in the process of integrating the anti-ship Exocet missile, which are 50%-built in Brazil.
 On 19 June 2014, the Brazilian Navy formally accepted delivery of the first EC725.
 By July 2015, the Brazilian armed forces had taken delivery of 16 H225Ms; deliveries were reported at the time to continue until 2019.
 By 1 October 2015, Brazil's H225M fleet had attained 10,000 flight hours.
 In December 2015, Helibras delivered the first pair of H225Ms to be delivered to a full operational capability (FOC) standard to the Brazilian military.